kubecost/cost-prediction-action/README.md

 The Action currently only supports predicting `.yml`/`.yaml` specs.
 If you have specs in other formats, you will have to put them into YAML before running prediction logic.
 E.g. for Helm, use `helm template`.
+More support planned, please open an issue describing your use case if it is not yet supported.

 The Action does not yet support prediction on only changed files.